Param-10/FetiiAI_Austin_Rideshare_Assistant/WRITEUP.md

 ## FetiiAI Austin Rideshare Assistant

-### What We Built
+### What I Built

-We built Riley, a conversational AI assistant that knows everything about Fetii's rideshare data in Austin, Texas.
+I built Riley, a conversational AI assistant that knows everything about Fetii's rideshare data in Austin, Texas.
 Think ChatGPT but for Austin transportation patterns.
 Riley can answer questions about where people go, when they travel, and what the data reveals about Austin's group transportation scene.

 The assistant processes over 2,000 recent rideshare trips and provides insights through natural conversation.
 Instead of charts and graphs, Riley talks you through the data with specific examples, interesting facts, and follow up questions that keep the conversation flowing.